mps-youtube/yewtube/newREADME.rst

 .. image:: http://np1.github.io/mpsyt-images2/customisation.png

 Search results can be customised to display additional fields and ordered by various criteria.

 This image was created using the following commands;

+..
-`set max-results 50`
+    set max-results 50
-`set console-width 130`
+    set console-width 130
-`set columns user:14 date comments rating likes dislikes category:9` `set order views`
+    set columns user:14 date comments rating likes dislikes category:9 set order views

-Type `help config` for help on configuration options
+Type ``help config`` for help on configuration options